swang13/dog-breeds-classification/README.md

 ## Project Overview<a name="overview"></a>

 In this project, I built and trained a neural network model with CNN (Convolutional Neural Networks) transfer learning, using 8351 dog images of 133 breeds.
+CNN is a type of deep neural networks, which is commonly used to analyze image data.
+Typically, a CNN architecture consists of convolutional layers, activation function, pooling layers, fully connected layers and normalization layers.
+Transfer learning is a technique that allows a model developed for a task to be reused as the starting point for another task.
 The trained model can be used by a web or mobile application to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will predict the breed of the dog.
 If an image of a human is supplied, the code will identify the most resembling dog breed.

 ## File Descriptions <a name="files"></a>